Coping with Stressed and Distressed Behaviour

 - Refusal to take medication

 - Constantly seeking reassurance

 - Disinhibition eg. acting inappropriately

 Carers report a high level of burnout and stress, so it is important to seek help and support from family and friends and health and social care professionals.
 Professionals can work with you to devise approaches that may help manage these behaviours.
 They can help you to identify triggers and develop coping strategies.
 These behaviours can be very challenging and it is important for carers to get the right support for their individual circumstances.
 Carers Link provides advice, information and support to carers in East Dunbartonshire including courses on Understanding Dementia.

-The Alzheimer Society has useful factsheets on Unusual Behaviour and Alzheimer Scotland has one on Behaviour that Challenges – Understanding and Coping.
+The Alzheimer Society has useful fact sheets on Behaviour Changes and Alzheimer Scotland has one on Behaviour that Challenges – Understanding and Coping.